 The program should include all major muscle groups and go through a full range of

-A typical program might have one set of 10 to 15 repetitions for 6 to 8 different
+A typical program might have 1 set of 10 to 15 repetitions for 6 to 8 different exercises.

 A trainer or coach should be present at each session to make sure that the child is

 following proper form and to act as a spotter.